mienaikoe/ziyu/Chapters/6_Chapter.md

 "Mel, you aren't..."

 "Mad?
 No. I'm just frustrated that your presence has swayed the senate.
 It's become difficult to negotiate for Heiko.
 Pinta, a senator from Tintinal argued that I must have been keeping it a secret so we could stockpile food and profit on the chaos.
-Now they want Heiko to distribute enough food for all Palinians to subsist on for 90 tova."
+Now they want Heiko to distribute enough food for all Throngia to subsist on for 90 tova."

 "But we only stockpile enough for 30 tova."